-Head to Golden Dog Sled Adventures near Kicking Horse Mountain Resort to sign up for a tour.
-You’ll help harness the dogs before hanging on the back of your sled with your guide to lead the dog sledding team through the wilderness, alongside beautiful frozen rivers and under the canopy of mountains.
+Drive through the charming town of Golden and head to Golden Dog Sled Adventures, near Kicking Horse Mountain Resort, to sign up for a tour.
+You’ll help harness the dogs before hanging on the back of your sled with your guide to lead the dog sledding team through the wilderness, under the canopy of mountains.
 You’ll finish up with a warm drink and a hot fire in the cozy trappers cabin while thinking about how to quit your job at home and become a full-time dog musher so that you get to see the huskies every day.
 Truly.

 4. Ice climbing at Big White

 If you look at a photo of Big White Ski Resort‘s ice-climbing tower and think it’s going to be a piece of icy cake, think again.
 In much the same way that moguls are easy for kids and a special kind of hell for most adults, this 60-foot-high tower is somehow easy for little ones to conquer and considerably more challenging for adults.

 All you have to do is strap crampons to your shoes, grab an ice pick and a helmet, choose a side of the tower (each side is a different level of difficulty) and work your way up to the top to ring the bell that awaits you.

 Feeling super confident?
 Remember that a nine-year-old girl holds the record for getting to the top in the shortest period of time.